Learning & Teaching

 Be aware that all tests in the Testing Center must be scheduled well ahead of time.
 They have limits on how many tests they can run at one time.
 It is best to give them your test dates at the beginning of the semester or even before to confirm that they can fit you in.

-The Testing Center website is http://testing.byuh.edu.
-You can find contact information and hours there.
+You can find contact information and hours on the Testing Center website.

 Tests must be brought with a bar code on each test that the departments get from the testing center.
 They also have form that must be filled out.
 Tests must be brought in by noon the day before the test opens.